devtron-labs/devtron/docs/user-guide/global-configurations/lock-deployment-config.md

     However, if it's a [protected template](../../user-guide/creating-application/config-approval.md), the user will require the approval of a [configuration approver](./user-access.md#role-based-access-levels) as shown below.

     ![Figure 15: Proposing Changes to Protected Config](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/global-configurations/lock-dt/proposing-changes.jpg)

+The same result can be seen if the user tries to edit environment-specific deployment templates.